mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

  - Add your file storage system configuration to **System Console > Environment > File Storage**
  - Add your proxy configuration to **System Console > Environment > Image Proxy**
  - Add your SMTP configuration to **System Console > Environment > SMTP**
- - Enable Push notifications on Environment > Push Notification Server
+ - Enable Push Notifications by adding your server to **System Console > Environment > Push Notification Server**
  - Add your cluster configuration to Environment > High Availability

 - Configure your site within the System Console